Water managers finish in Groningen after climate bike ride across the NAP zero metre line

 The Climate Classic Noorderzijlvest Water Authority Monday evening, June 19, at the headquarters of Noorderzijlvest Water Authority .
 This is a bike ride from Breda to Groningen aimed at raising awareness about climate change.
 The route follows the NAP zero-meter line—the coastline that would emerge if sea levels rise too high.
 More than 700 participants crossed the finish line.
 Several water board teams also took part.

-Eight water authority teams
+Eight water board teams

 More information